MicrosoftDocs/dynamics365smb-docs/business-central/item-marketing-text.md

    [![Shows an item card with Marketing Text pane](media/create-with-copilot.svg)](media/create-with-copilot.svg#lightbox)

-   To create the forst draft for an item, do one of the following steps:
+   To create the first draft for an item, do one of the following steps:

    - In the **Marketing Text** pane in the FactBox on the right side of the page, select **Draft with Copilot**.